MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 **Actions**

-Undo (Ctrl-Z) or redo (Ctrl-Y) your edits.
+Undo (`Ctrl Z`) or redo (`Ctrl Y`) your edits.

-Cut (Ctrl-X) or copy (Ctrl-C) a selection.
+Cut (`Ctrl X`) or copy (`Ctrl C`) a selection.

-Select a single block and quick paste (Ctrl-V) what you cut or copied.
+Select a single block and quick paste (`Ctrl V`) what you cut or copied.

-Or, paste preview (Ctrl-Shift-V) and use arrow keys and page-up / page-down for precise placement.
+Or, paste preview (`Ctrl Shift V`) and use arrow keys and page-up / page-down for precise placement.

 **Help**

-Editor will be exclusively available in Bedrock Preview until the feature set and quality meets our standards to be made visible i teh Launcher.
+Editor will be exclusively available in Bedrock Preview until the feature set and quality meets our standards to be made visible in the Launcher.

 - Documentation
 - Log issues and give feedback